BluntWakka/RecyclingAwareness/RecyclingGuidelines.md

 * Tissues or paper towels
 * Any medical waste inclusing syringes
 * Hangers
+* Any sort of presecription drug that does not have specific instructions for disposal (can also donate if there is a return program for the drug)

 ## Things you absolutely cannot trash
 * TV's